roland jp 80x0 config 53

 JP-80×0 Editor User Manual – Other Helpful Things..

-Indicates if the plug-in has not yet been or is registered.
+Indicates if the Editor has not yet been or is registered.
 We covered this topic earlier in the user manual.

-Opens About window.
-Click anywhere in the background to exit.
+Click in the top right corner to exit.

-JP-80×0 Editor User Manual – About This Product
+JP-80×0 Editor User Manual – About This Editor

 Librarian View Right Click menu